Josh Rosen Unplugged, Shaquem Griffin Makes the Most of an Opportunity

 a.
 Column of the Week: By Benjamin Hochman of the St. Louis Post-Dispatch, on Adam Wainwright.
 All Wainwright did was fund the building of a community hospital in Haiti.
 What an amazing guy.

 b.
-Love the fact that so many Stoneman Douglas students are still speaking up about gun-control issues in the wake of the mass murder of 17 people at the school.
+Love the fact that so many Stoneman Douglas students are still speaking up about gun control in the wake of the mass murder of 17 people at the school.
 One of the student leaders, Emma Gonzalez, tweeted the other day, “This isn’t Red vs. Blue.
 This is Death vs. Money.”
-She’s right: It’s about the business interests of the gun business and the NRA trumping (pun intended) the common sense of doing something real about taking dangerous weapons like the AR-15 out of the hands of private citizens.
+She’s right: It’s about the business interests of the gun industry and the NRA trumping (pun intended) the common sense of doing something real about taking dangerous weapons like the AR-15 out of the hands of private citizens.
 The AR-15 is a killing machine, and it will continue to be a money-making machine for gun companies unless our elected officials make it illegal to privately own.
 That has to happen.
 If you’re in favor of private ownership of the gun, you can say whatever you want to justify it, but you value a murderous weapon over the lives of Americans, and certainly over the lives of 17 children.

 c.
 Second Amendment, schmecond amendment.